Go Back

 • In a medium saucepan over medium heat, add butter and when it’s melted and starts sizzling, add flour.
 Whisk continuously for 5 to 6 minutes or until golden brown.

-• Add beef broth, chicken broth and red wine.
-Whisk until smooth before adding ketchup, Worcestershire sauce, balsamic vinegar, Creole seasoning, garlic powder and onion powder.
-Whisk vigorously until the ingredients are well blended and bring the mixture to a boil; season with ground sea salt and freshly ground black pepper.
+• Whisk vigorously until the ingredients are well blended and bring the mixture to a boil; season with ground sea salt and freshly ground black pepper.
 Reduce the heat back to medium and simmer for 10 minutes, whisking occasionally.

 • When it’s done, place wax paper on top making sure it touches the surface to prevent a skin from forming and move the saucepan to the back burner while cooking the ingredients.

 • In a medium skillet over medium heat, add clarified butter and when it gets hot, add andouille sausage.
 Sauté the meat for about 2 minutes before adding white onions and red peppers; sauté the ingredients for 2:30 to 3 minutes.
-Transfer the mixture to a bowl using a slotted spoon and set aside for now.

 • Add prawns to the skillet and quickly sauté them for 1:30 minutes.
 Remove them from the heat and transfer to a cutting board.
 Let them cool off before cutting them into bite-sized pieces.

-• Back to the gravy; remove the wax paper and discard it.
+Remove the wax paper and discard it.
 Add the meat mixture and the cooked prawns; stir until well combined.

-• To assemble the poutine: place French fries evenly onto 2 serving plates and generously add the cheese curds on top of them.
+Place French fries evenly onto 2 serving plates and generously add the cheese curds on top of them.
 Spoon the gravy on top, covering the surface, and for the finishing touch, sprinkle on chopped green onions.